-Nijmegen municipality has taken temporary measures to supplement the national package of measures.
-The municipality is extending these measures to 1 September 2020.
-Rules are extended, outgoing payments are quickened, extensions are granted on incoming payments, the existing regulations surrounding the Participation Act are implemented in a generous fashion, the allowance for housing costs is upped, the search period is temporarily eliminated for young people requesting a PA welfare payment, no fees/rent for activities that are (partly) cancelled, a relaxed approach to subsidy recipients not rendering an agreed upon performance, a more free approach to the use of specific public funds, a subsidy scheme for coronavirus-related cultural projects, support for temporary alternatives and events, and adjustment of the rent increase of municipal houses and sites. → Read mor here
+Nijmegen municipality took temporary measures to supplement the national package of measures.
+The municipality extended these measures to 1 September 2020.
+Rules were extended, outgoing payments were quickened, extensions were granted on incoming payments, the existing regulations surrounding the Participation Act were implemented in a generous fashion, the allowance for housing costs was upped, the search period was temporarily eliminated for young people requesting a PA welfare payment, no fees/rent for activities that were (partly) cancelled, a relaxed approach to subsidy recipients not rendering an agreed upon performance, a more free approach to the use of specific public funds, a subsidy scheme for coronavirus-related cultural projects, support for temporary alternatives and events, and adjustment of the rent increase of municipal houses and sites.

 - Renkum (supplementary newsletter)